oneapi-src/oneDPL/rfcs/proposed/host_backend_histogram/README.md

 ## Alternative Approaches
 * One could consider some sort of locking approach which locks mutexes for subsections of the output histogram prior to modifying them.
-It's possible such an approach could provide a similar approach to atomics, but with different overhead tradeoffs.
+It's possible such an approach could provide a similar approach to atomics, but with different overhead trade-offs.
 It seems quite likely that this would result in more overhead, but it could be worth exploring.

 * Another possible approach could be to do something like the proposed implementation one, but with some sparse representation of output data.
 However, I think the general assumptions we can make about the normal case make this